 • Where and when are YP4 trainings held?

-The four Regional Trainings occur in four different cities over the course of the summer, one in each region of the country (West, Midwest, South, and Northeast).
+The Regional Trainings occur in different cities over the course of the summer, each in a different region of the country.
 Exact locations change year to year, but in 2015 Regional Trainings will be held in: New York City, NY for the Northeast Regional Training from June 25-28; San Francisco, CA for the West Regional Training from July 30 – August 2nd; and Charlotte, NC for the South Regional Training from August 6-9.

 The YP4 National Summit is always held over the Martin Luther King, Jr. weekend right outside of Washington, D.C. in Arlington, Virginia.